Bairdo/faucetTutorial/routing.md

 This tutorial expands on [installing Faucet for the first time](https://faucet.readthedocs.io/en/latest/tutorials.html).
 See there for how to install and setup Faucet and OVS.

-For this tutorial it is a good idea to use a terminal multiplexer (screen, tmux or just multiple terminal sessions), as we will be running multiple applications at the same time.
-# TODO maybe add a prefix to the code block on which terminal it should be executed??

 ## Routing between vlans
 Let's start with a single switch connected to two hosts in two different vlans.
 ![vlan routing diagram](vlan-routing.svg)